tutyamxx/Romanian-Jokes-API/README.md

 # Romanian Jokes API 👌😹
  * Just a dumb API which returns dumb romanian jokes made when I died of boredom
  * I need to add more dumb jokes and new things in the future
- * I might host it somewhere someday.

-# How to run it
+# How to run it locally
 * Clone this repo
 * Open the containing folder
 * Type **npm i && npm start**